kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 The Endpoint Metadata Extension (EPMDX) protocol is an endpoint-aware [Kaa Protocol](/0001-kaa-protocol/README.md) extension.

-It is intended to manage endpoint metadata.
+The Endpoint Metadata Extension is intended to manage endpoint's metadata.
+The metadata provides information about the endpoint and is a collection of key-value pairs.
+Example endpoint's metadata keys are `name`, `description`, `location`, `vendor`, `device model`, `firmware version` etc.

 ## Requirements and constraints